-- The prime purpose of processes is not to specify activities, only the way they must be carried out if and when activities have to be executed separately.
+While processes and activities are often defined together, the specific purpose of processes is to specify how activities are to be carried out if and when activities have to be executed separately.

 Given the focus on execution, definitions of processes should be aligned with the classification of events and time, namely the nature of flows and coupling:

 That taxonomy could be used to define execution units in line with activities and the states of objects and expectations.